-Outsmart Energy Waste with our Rebates, Incentives and Loan Programs
+Outsmart Energy Waste with our Rebates and Incentives

-Our rebates, incentives and low-interest loan programs help you make energy-efficient home improvements that can reduce your electricity bill—which also helps us reduce the amount of power we need to buy.
+Our rebates and incentives help you make energy-efficient home improvements that can reduce your electricity bill—which also helps us reduce the amount of power we need to buy.
 Using only the energy required is more cost-effective for all of us, so we’re happy to guide you through your options.

 Some energy efficiency upgrades may be eligible for federal tax credits in addition to rebates provided by Clark Public Utilities.
 Additional information can be found on the Energy Star website.
 For questions on how or if any tax credits may apply to you, please refer to a licensed tax professional.

-Homeowners who currently heat their home with cable ceiling heat, baseboard or wall heaters, or an electric furnace can receive a $800 rebate to help pay for an upgrade, as well as 3.5 percent financing.
+Homeowners who currently heat their home with cable ceiling heat, baseboard or wall heaters, or an electric furnace can receive a $800 rebate to help pay for an upgrade.
 We’re helping qualified customers upgrade to a ductless heating and cooling system that uses a fraction of the electricity and provides more comfort than outdated systems.

 Installing a smart thermostat can reduce energy waste, while still keeping your home comfortable.
-If you’re a Clark Public Utilities customer currently heating your home with an electric furnace or heat pump, you may qualify for the $50 smart thermostat rebate.
+If you’re a Clark Public Utilities customer currently heating your home with an electric furnace or heat pump, you may qualify for the $140 smart thermostat rebate.
+Through our online marketplace, choose from four different thermostat models and receive rebates instantly at point of purchase making one model FREE!
 If your home is heated with a natural gas furnace, you also may qualify for the rebate through the Energy Trust.

-Clark Public Utilities offers a variety of weatherization rebates for owners of multifamily buildings (5 or more units) in Clark County that are electrically heated.
-Multifamily structures with four or fewer units that are weatherized to program standards should apply for the utilities’ single family home weatherization rebates.
+Clark Public Utilities offers a variety of rebates for owners of new or existing multi-family buildings (5 or more dwelling units that are stacked) in Clark County that are electrically heated.
+Multi-family structures with four or fewer units should apply for the utilities’ single-family home rebates.

 The New Homes Performance program offers incentives to builders who increase the energy efficiency of newly built homes above state energy code standards.
 The NEEM manufactured homes program is a collaborative effort between home builders, retailers and utilities to produce the most energy efficient manufactured homes ever built and offers an incentive to buyers of these homes.